AlexTFR1/llvm-experiments/llvm-backend-x86-machine-passes/README.md

 To build the pass, do the following:

- 1. copy all files from this directory except `README.md` into the `lib/Target/X86` one.
+ 1. copy all files from this directory except `README.md` and `patches` into the `lib/Target/X86` one.
 Here and throughout, all paths are given at the root of the LLVM source directory.

  2. add the names of the copied files just after `set(sources` line line into `lib/Target/X86/CMakeLists.txt`: